zaphosting/docs/docs/dedicated-raid.md

 In the end you have the possibility by pressing `F8` to directly reboot your system or to return into the main menu by pressing `Enter`.
 Mention that the boot volume must be set **anytime** when you have touched your RAID configuration.

+## Conclusion

+Congratulations, you have successfully configurated the RAID on your dedicated server.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂